Przewal/Investment_Planning_And_Analysis/README.md

 Using the rolling statistics it can be inferred that the Growth portfolio has slightly higher risk as compared to the High-Risk portfolio since 2022.

 ### Correlation
-The correlation plot across different porfolios is derived and it can be seen that S&P 500 does have a high correlation with most of our portfolios as we derived values from the index.
-The portfolios among themselves do not indicate high correlation as such.
+The correlation plot reveals that the S&P 500 is closely correlated with our portfolios due to the data source.
+However, our portfolios show lower correlations with each other.

 ![Correlation](./Analysis%20Images/Correlation.png)